jordeguevara/Mocki/README.md

 Peer to Peer Technical Interviews.

-Real-time communication through web application to pair program with people around you to work out coding challenges!
+Real-time communication through web application to pair program with other people to work out coding challenges!